Many of Melbourne’s favourite foodie spots are also the hardest to find. But they're always worth the journey.

 Cookie

 Curtin House was one of Melbourne’s first so-called ‘vertical laneways’.
 But the tenant that put it on the map was Cookie.
-A bar, Thai restaurant and club rolled into one, this venue is worth the stairs.
+A bar, Thai restaurant and club rolled into one, this venue is worth the trek up the stairs.
 Perfect pad thai and sticky beef ribs are served with hand-picked gin, margaritas and Trappist monk inspired beer.

 Mjolner